 The Foundation actively conducts fundraising campaigns to benefit the District.
-During 2020, the Foundation raised \$123,275 to fund programs at the District.
+During 2021, the Foundation raised \$118,467 to fund programs at the District.
 The District charges the Foundation for summer school facilities, technology, and materials based on the number of students enrolled in the summer school program.
-The amount paid to the District for these costs in 2020 was \$10,333.
+The amount paid to the District for these costs in 2021 was \$10,828.

 The Foundation renewed the lease agreement with the District to rent an office space at Holly Avenue Elementary School for \$10,828 per year, due in 12 monthly installments, and for the use of facilities, technology, and materials owned by the District and used by the Foundation for its summer school program.
 This lease has been renewed on an annual basis since then.
-The amount paid in 2020 under this agreement was \$10,828.
-The minimum lease payment for 2021 is \$7,219.
+The amount paid during the year ending December 31, 2021 under this agreement was \$10,828.
+The minimum lease payment for the year ending December 31, 2022 is \$7,219.

-NOTE 10 CONTINGENCIES, RISKS AND UNCERTAINTIES
+NOTE 10 CONTINGENCIES, RISKS, AND UNCERTAINTIES

-During the fiscal year, the World Health Organization declared the spread of Coronavirus Disease (COVID-19) a worldwide pandemic.
+In prior fiscal year, the World Health Organization declared the spread of Coronavirus Disease (COVID-19) a worldwide pandemic.
 Subsequent to year-end, the COVID-19 pandemic continues to have significant effects on global markets, supply chains, businesses, and communities.
-Specific to the Foundation, COVID-19 may impact various parts of its 2021 operations and financial results, including, but not limited to, loss of revenues, additional bad debts, costs for increased use of technology, or potential shortages of personnel.
+Specific to the Foundation, COVID-19 may impact various parts of its 2022 operations and financial results, including, but not limited to, loss of revenues, additional bad debts, costs for increased use of technology, or potential shortages of personnel.
 Management believes the Foundation is taking appropriate actions to mitigate the negative impact.
 However, the full impact of COVID-19 is unknown and cannot be reasonably estimated as these events are still developing.